Sunday, August 3, 2014

 A Tummy For Tofu

 I put some flour in a bowl and added water to make a paste.
 When it got to the consistency I was comfortable in, I went to town in peppering it with my choice of spices and seasoning, except for the breading.
 My flour paste looks somewhat like thickened gravy.
-My friend says it should really look this way.

 Once done, I poured the Crispy Fry breading into a another saucer and set them all aside.

-Take your pick on the many choices of dips you could use: catsup-mayo combo, sweet chili sauce or even vinegar and soy sauce with a little smashed garlic for some kick and a little sugar to sweeten it up.
+Take your pick on the many choices of dips you could use: ketchup-mayo combo, sweet chili sauce or even vinegar and soy sauce with a little smashed garlic for some kick and a little sugar to sweeten it up.
 What I had was sweet blend catsup so that did it for me.

 For something more lavish, you can do a sour cream and minced garlic dip with a sprinkling of shredded cheese.
 Served hot with steaming garlic fried rice, it was one trip that took me straight to tofu heaven.
-I was so happy, I let my friend eat all the fish I had prepared .
-We didn't even share. :)

 No comments: